Toronto Transit Commission: Headquarters and facilities

 TTC buses and streetcars are operated out of a number of garages and carhouses located around the city and are serviced at several other facilities.
 The surface routes are divided into several divisions.
 Individual divisions have a manager, an on-duty mobile supervisor, a CIS communications centre, and a garage facility tasked with managing the division's vehicle fleet and routes.

-TTC Head Office is in the William McBrien Building, located at 1900 Yonge Street at Davisville Avenue, which opened in 1957.
+The TTC's head office is in the William McBrien Building, located at 1900 Yonge Street at Davisville Avenue, which opened in 1957.
 The Davisville station bus terminal occupies part of the building's ground floor.
-The previous TTC Headquarters was at Yonge and Front Streets in the Toronto Board of Trade Building, which was later demolished.
+The previous TTC headquarters was at Yonge and Front Streets in the Toronto Board of Trade Building, which was later demolished.

 There are plans to relocate the head office to a yet-to-be-built site at 4050 Yonge Street near York Mills Road.
 The site is a commuter parking lot with a TTC entrance to York Mills station.
 Build Toronto is charged with helping the commission relocate, but it is facing political opposition from many mayoral candidates.

 Commuter parking lots

 The Toronto Parking Authority on behalf of the TTC operates 30 commuter parking lots, all at subway stations, with a total of 13,981 parking spaces.
 Effective April 1, 2009, it eliminated free parking for Metropass holders.
-All passengers using parking facilities during peak hours must now pay for the service.
+All passengers using parking facilities during peak hours must pay for the service since then.
 The rates vary by location from $2.00 to $7.00 between 5:00 a.m. and 3:00 p.m. on weekdays, with lots offering discounted or free parking at other times.
 Most TTC-owned lots are open (uncovered) parking lots; certain lots are located in covered garages, such as the Yorkdale lot, which is located in the namesake shopping centre's underground parking garage.